jeffscyberjournal/CTFbin/HackPark.md

 ```

 Its worth noting upload similar way except it does not work possibly due to EDR or antivirus or limitations of the THM target.
-That is using, upload <remote_path> <local_path>
+That is using: upload <remote_path> <local_path>

 ## Q2 What is the OS version of this windows machine?
-This can be obtained from winPEAS output.txt file or just typing sysinfo in meterpreter
+This can be obtained from winPEAS output.txt file or just typing sysinfo in meterpreter.
+Hint suggests use metasploit 'sysinfo'
 ```
 meterpreter > sysinfo
 Computer        : HACKPARK